 Year 1 classes

 In science children will be studying plants.
 Through this unit children learn about plants as living things which grow and change.
 They will become aware of similarities and differences in plants, as they learn the names and structures of a variety of plants.
 In history and geography children will be learning about the seaside.
 Their studies will include learning about the history of seaside holidays and learning about the geographical features of seaside locations.
-A visit to the Sea Life Centre and beach at Southend will help to enrich their studies.
+On the 24th June a workshop focusing on experiences from seaside holidays of the past will help to enrich their studies.
 Their English studies will include the poems of Michael Rosen.
 In Computing children will be using computer programmes for representing data and for data handling.
 They will also use data logging devices to explore environmental conditions, linking this with their science topic.
 In art children will be investigating sculpture.
 They will look at the work of Henry Moore and Andy Goldsworthy and make their own sculptures using a variety of materials.
 In design technology children will develop an understanding of simple mechanisms through designing and making moving pictures.
 In religious education they will learn how signs and symbols are used to represent our ideas and groups that we belong to, and the importance of the religious symbols.
 In music the children will be looking at how music and sound can communicate meaning and information through a topic that looks at everyday sounds, sounds from nature and instrumental pieces.
 The children will also learn to explore and identify pitch.
 In P.E. children will be improving their coordination skills through playing different games and creating a dance with expressive movements.